Jaynabergman/WETO_ddRAD/06_Population_genomics_analyses/13_IQtree.md

 Phylogenetic trees can help to answer "deep phylogenetic" questions.
 We are using the program **IQTREE** to reconstruct a maximum likelihood phylogenetic tree.
 Maximum likelyhood programs will find the tree that maximizes the probability of the data and uses nonparametric bootstrapping to get a confidence interval

 ## vcf to nexus
 We need to convert the vcf file (from the step above) to a nexus file.
-We will use the binary nexus format of the file generated using the python script and tutorial found at the following website: https://github.com/edgardomortiz/vcf2phylip/blob/master/README.md.
+We will use the binary nexus format because it allows for the ASC correction to be used in IQTree.
+The files will be generated using the python script and tutorial found at the following website: https://github.com/edgardomortiz/vcf2phylip/blob/master/README.md.

 ### Inputs
 1. Filtered vcf file